Biggleswade Housing Infrastructure Fund

 The current crossing, as it is a ground level, has no impact on the Grade II listed property, Shortmead House and its grounds.
 Replacing the crossing with a 7.8m high bridge would have a detrimental effect on the immediate environment of an important part of Biggleswade’s built heritage.

-So we will continue with the location of bridge as proposed.
+So we will continue with the location of the bridge as proposed.

 Rights of way